ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Technical Validation

 Specificity complements sensitivity by measuring the proportion of actual negative cases that are correctly identified.

 The F1-score provides the harmonic mean of precision and recall and balances the two metrics, especially useful when the class distribution is imbalanced.

+Table~\ref{tab:rd_results}, Table~\ref{tab:macula_results} and Table~\ref{tab:normal_pvd_pooling_comparison_4way} present the model performance in task-specific test splits for the five binary classification tasks.
+The primary evaluations focus on Non-RD vs.\ RD and Macula Detached vs.\ Macula Intact, which reflect the intended clinical use cases.
+The remaining three tasks (Normal vs.\ RD, PVD vs.\ RD, and Normal vs.\ PVD) provide a broader diagnostic context and illustrate model behavior on clinically related but more ambiguous distinctions, particularly given that PVD can mimic RD on ultrasound.

+Across all tasks, models use 3D global average pooling over the full temporal extent of each clip as the default pooling strategy.
+However, for the Normal vs.\ PVD task, this approach yielded lower performance compared to the other tasks.
+We attribute this to the nature of PVD, which is more mobile with eye movements and less echogenic than RD, making it visible in fewer frames of a given clip.
+Using all frames equally may therefore dilute the diagnostically relevant signal.
+To validate that this lower performance reflects genuine temporal characteristics of PVD rather than label noise, we explored a selective pooling strategy that operates on 2D spatial features rather than the full 3D volume.

+Each backbone produces a different number of temporal segments $D$ from the input clip of 96 frames, depending on its architecture (e.g. $D=6$ for 3D U-Net, $D=12$ for UNETR).
+Rather than pooling across all $D$ segments equally, the selective strategy scores each segment and retains only the top $k^{\ast} = \lceil D \cdot r \rceil$ segments, where $r$ is a selection ratio.
+We evaluated three selection ratios: $r \in \{0.7, 0.5, 0.3\}$, corresponding to retaining approximately 70\%, 50\%, and 30\% of the temporal segments, respectively.
+The ceiling function ensures that at least one segment is always selected.
+When $\lceil D \cdot r \rceil = D$, all segments are retained and the selective strategy reduces to the standard global pooling; these cases are marked with dashes in the table.
+For backbones with very few segments (e.g., ViT with $D=1$), selective pooling is not applicable at any ratio, as there is only a single segment to select from.

+Table~\ref{tab:normal_pvd_pooling_comparison_4way} compares these selective strategies with global average pooling for the Normal vs.\ PVD task.
+The goal is to determine whether focusing on a subset of temporally informative segments can improve the detection of PVD, which appears in fewer frames and with lower echogenicity compared to RD.
+The results show that selective pooling can improve performance over global pooling for most backbones; however, the optimal selection ratio varies between architectures.
+For example, 3D ResNet benefits the most from $r=0.7$, while UNet++ and 3D U-Net achieve their best sensitivity at $r=0.3$.
+This suggests that the ideal ratio depends on the temporal resolution and feature characteristics of each backbone and that no single selection ratio is universally optimal.

-Table~\ref{tab:results} presents the performance of each model on the test split for both the non-RD vs.\ RD and macula-intact vs.\ macula-detached classification tasks.
-Future work may further break down the performance by subclass (e.g., \texttt{TD}, \texttt{ND}, \texttt{Bilateral}) for finer-grained evaluation.
+The ability of multiple architectures to learn meaningful patterns across all five tasks suggests that the ERDES dataset provides sufficiently discriminative features for a range of ocular ultrasound classification tasks.
+Future work may further break down performance by anatomical subclass (e.g., \texttt{TD}, \texttt{ND}, \texttt{Bilateral}) for finer-grained evaluation, explore different training strategies and architectures for improved performance, and investigate learnable temporal segment selection mechanisms that can adapt the selection ratio per backbone automatically.